Bioorthogonal chemistry: Applications

 The most widespread application of copper-free click chemistry is in biological imaging in live cells or animals using an azide-tagged biomolecule and a cyclooctyne bearing an imaging agent.

 Fluorescent keto and oxime variants of DIBO are used in fluoro-switch click reactions in which the fluorescence of the cyclooctyne is quenched by the triazole that forms in the reaction.
 On the other hand, coumarin-conjugated cyclooctynes such as coumBARAC have been developed such that the alkyne suppresses fluorescence while triazole formation increases the fluorescence quantum yield by ten-fold.

 Spatial and temporal control of substrate labeling has been investigated using photoactivatable cyclooctynes.
 This allows equilibration of the alkyne prior to reaction in order to reduce artifacts as a result of concentration gradients.
 Masked cyclooctynes are unable to react with azides in the dark but become reactive alkynes upon irradiation with light.

 Copper-free click chemistry is being explored for use in synthesizing PET imaging agents which must be made quickly with high purity and yield in order to minimize isotopic decay before the compounds can be administered.
 Both the high rate constants and the bioorthogonality of SPAAC are amenable to PET chemistry.

-A company called Shasqi is applying click chemistry to cancer therapeutics and evaluating the lead candidate in cancer patients in a Phase 2 trial.